brunafields/nftviewcard/readme.md

 I change the desing to my aesthetic preference.

-Build using HTML and CSS.
+Built using HTML and CSS.

 The images are from twitter @16pxl